kalverra/jenny-mott-portfolio/content/portfolio/barnett-aden/index.md

 Architects to take the project from Design Development to Bid Documents in Revit.
 I created wall sections, building sections, unit plans, kitchen and bath drawings per IBC, DCBC, and ADA 2010.
 The project is now in bidding phase.

-These images are very high resolution.
-Best to open images in a new tab for a closer look.
+Click on images to see full resolution.

 ## Ground Floor